apache/accumulo-website/contributor/source.md

 #### Running a Build

 Accumulo uses  [Apache Maven][maven] to handle source building, testing, and packaging.
-To build Accumulo you will need to use Maven version 3.0.5 or later.
+To build Accumulo, you will need to use Maven version 3.0.5 or later.

 You should familiarize yourself with the [Maven Build Lifecycle][lifecycle], as well as the various plugins we use in our [POM][pom], in order to understand how Maven works and how to use the various build options while building Accumulo.